Gabriel Benavidez, PhD, MPH

 • The Rural Landscape of Diabetes in the United States

 Rural-urban differences in diabetes and diabetes management may be attributed to socioeconomic differences and treatment available to rural residents.
-Using data from 2021-2023 National Health Interview Survey, this study will examine 1) rural-urban differences in diabetes and prediabetes incidence and prevalences, 2) rural-urban differences in the management, treatment, and complications associated with diabetes, and co-occurring risk factors for cardiovascular disease.
+Using data from 2021-2024 National Health Interview Survey, this study examined 1) rural-urban differences in diabetes and prediabetes incidence and prevalence, 2) rural-urban differences in the management, treatment, and complications associated with diabetes, and co-occurring risk factors for cardiovascular disease.

 Research center: University of South Carolina Rural Health Research Center